uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

 Corollary: tests should run FAST.

-In general, we have the Compile-Edit-Run-Debug cycle.
-It goes by various names like that.
+In general, we have the Edit-Compile-Run-Debug cycle.
+It goes by [various names like that](https://www.google.com/search?q=edit+compile+run+debug+cycle).
 If you have things like GUIs, you can look at "robot" frameworks.
 You can look at mock frameworks in some cases (for things like faking a database connection).
 But it sucks.
 Corollary: write small, testable functions whenever possible.
 SEPARATION OF CONCERNS.